mauran/Digitalocean-PHP-class/README.md

 DigitalOcean PHP class
 ============
-This is an class for the Digital Ocean API.
-This is too my first experience with OOP PHP.
+This is a PHP class for the DigitalOcean API.
+This is also my first experience with OOP PHP.
 Feel free to use my class or to send a pull request. :)

 Example code
 -------